pdhummel/rurik/README.md

 ## TODO
 * game log
 * messages and error messages in UI
-* show round indicator on map board
 * show upcoming advisors on map board
-* window for claim board and war track

 * action phase